mrsufgi/projects-manager/README.md

 it will create everything you need and run it. the server is running on: `localhost:4000`

-caveat: you will need to run migrations (actually rerun the migration container):
+if for some reason, you experience issues with migration run:

 ```bash
 docker start migrate